-We don’t all have deep pockets, we understand not everybody can extend to the top of the range models, and because of that we do put in lower end boilers that feature a five year manufacturer’s warranty.
-Being truthful, that’s the very least you should opt for.
+We don’t all have deep pockets, we understand not everybody can extend to the top of the range models, and because of that we do put in lower end boilers that include a five year manufacturer’s warranty.
+Being honest, that’s the very least you should go with.

-Our team have sourced a Main Eco boiler (Baxi in another label), & a Vokera that are very good boilers, do the business, 5 year as standard, and for an excellent cost delivered and installed that might suit everybody …
+Our team have sourced a Main Eco boiler (Baxi in another label), & a Vokera that are very good boilers, do the business, 5 year as standard, and for a really good cost delivered and installed that might suit everybody …

 Get in touch & we’ll provide you the details.